Yara and Enbridge to develop and construct a low-carbon blue ammonia project at Enbridge Ingleside Energy Center

-OSLO, NO – HOUSTON, TX – March 31, 2023 – Yara Clean Ammonia (Yara), a Yara International ASA company, and Enbridge Inc. (Enbridge) ENB ENB, are pleased to announce the signing of a letter of intent to jointly develop and construct a world scale low-carbon blue ammonia production facility as equal partners.
+OSLO, Norway and HOUSTON, March 31, 2023 /CNW/ - Yara Clean Ammonia (Yara), a Yara International ASA company, and Enbridge Inc. (Enbridge) ENB ENB, are pleased to announce the signing of a letter of intent to jointly develop and construct a world scale low-carbon blue ammonia production facility as equal partners.
 The proposed facility, which includes autothermal reforming with carbon capture, will be located at the Enbridge Ingleside Energy Center (EIEC) near Corpus Christi, Texas.

 Once operational, the production facility will be capable of supplying low-carbon ammonia to meet growing global demand, with an expected capacity of 1.2–1.4 million tons per annum.
 Approximately 95 percent of the carbon dioxide (CO2) generated from the production process is anticipated to be captured and transported to nearby permanent geologic storage.
 If confirmed through the Front-end Engineering Design (FEED) phase and approved, total project investment is expected in the range of US$2.6–US$2.9 billion, with production start-up in 2027/2028.